UMN-VR/GoldyChat/README.md

+# ⚠ Parts of this repo were made by ChatGPT4, use with caution ⚠

 # GoldyChat: A Python-based Discord Chatbot

 GoldyChat is a Python-based chatbot designed to interact with users on Discord.
 Powered by OpenAI's GPT-3, GoldyChat can engage in conversations, answer questions, and perform various tasks based on user inputs.